ibm-cloud-docs/pattern-pvs-ibmi-resiliency/reference-architecture-pvs-ibmi-resiliency.md

 ## Design scope
 {: #design-scope}

-The PowerVS resiliency for AIX workloads architecture covers design considerations and architecture decisions for the following aspects and domains:
+The PowerVS resiliency for IBM i workloads architecture covers design considerations and architecture decisions for the following aspects and domains:

 - Compute: Virtual Servers